What is Prāṇāyāma?

 What the science can and can't say

 Twentieth-century physiology has confirmed parts of the classical instruction without crossing into its metaphysics.
-The vagal-tone literature — heart-rate variability, parasympathetic activation, the gut-brain axis — accounts well for why slow, extended exhalation reliably down-regulates arousal, and why six-breaths-a-minute resonance breathing produces the stable autonomic states it does.
+The vagal-tone literature, including heart-rate variability and parasympathetic-activation research, accounts well for why slow, extended exhalation reliably down-regulates arousal.
+It also explains why six-breaths-a-minute resonance breathing produces the stable autonomic states it does.
 The polyvagal-theory frame, contested in some technical respects, has been useful in describing why patterned breathing alters the felt sense of safety.
-None of this addresses prāṇa in its classical sense — the work proceeds whether or not the practitioner posits a vital-energy substrate beneath the autonomic nervous system.
-The asymmetry is editorially worth noting: the breath-techniques are doing something measurable; the explanatory framework that classical Hinduism places under them is not contradicted by the physiology, but it is also not confirmed by it.
+None of this addresses prāṇa in its classical sense.
+The work proceeds whether or not the practitioner posits a vital-energy substrate beneath the autonomic nervous system.
+The asymmetry is worth stating plainly: the breath techniques are doing something measurable.
+The explanatory framework that classical Hinduism§ places under them is not contradicted by the physiology, but it is also not confirmed by it.

 In the index